-A bootable disk that has a minimal operating system with networking and Data Protector Disk Agent installed.
+A bootable disk that has a minimal operating system with networking and

+Data Protector Disk Agent installed.
 It can be carried around and used to boot the target system in Phase 1 of Disk Delivery Disaster Recovery of UNIX clients.

-BACKINT
+BACKINT (SAP R/3 specific term)

-(SAP R/3 specific term) SAP R/3 backup programs can call the Data Protector backint interface program via an open interface, which enables them to communicate with Data Protector software.
-For backup and restore, SAP R/3 programs issue orders for the Data Protector backint interface.
+A Data Protector interface program that lets the SAP R/3 backup programs communicate with the Data Protector software via calls to an open interface.
+For backup and restore, SAP R/3 programs issue commands through the Data Protector backint interface.